grafana/dashboard-spec/README.md

 #### Style Guide for Templates

-Arrays of objects should use mutator functions to append to them.
-For example `addLink()`.

-Arrays of single values should be set as top level arguments.
+Object arrays should have "appender" methods.
+For example `addLink()` and `addTarget()`.

-First level nested objects should also use mutator functions with all non-array fields as arguments.
-For example, `feildConfig(min=0, max=100)`.
+Objects nested one level should have "setter" methods with all simple fields as arguments.
+For example, `setGridPos()` and `setLegend()`.
+"Simple" fields are everything that's not an object array.

-If fields need special processing, set them as `readOnly` and implement static functions.
-For example if you need to add an incrementing `id` field like we do for panels.
+If fields need special processing, set them as `readOnly` and implement static methods for setting them.
+For example if you need to add an incrementing `id` field like we do when adding panels to a dashboard.

 If a property is `readOnly` and also has a default, set the default as a static value on the object.